Talengi/phase/docs/getting_started.rst

 Installation
 ------------

-Check the `deployment` doc to see how to properly intall Phase on a local machine.
+Check the `deployment` doc to see how to properly install Phase on a local machine.

 Contributing